Venafi/vault-pki-backend-venafi/README.md

    Success!
 Data written to: venafi-pki/roles/cloud
    ```

+   :pushpin: **NOTE**: The `ttl` and `max_ttl` role parameters can be used specify the
+   default and maximum allowed validity for certificate requests if the Venafi CA template
+   supports flexible validity periods.
+If the CA is DigiCert, Entrust, or Microsoft with
+   Trust Protection Platform, the `issuer_hint` parameter is also required for `ttl`
+   functionality (e.g. `issuer_hint="m"` for Microsoft).
+When issue or sign operations
+   include the `ttl` parameter it overrides the role default `ttl` and will be constrained
+   by the role `max_ttl`.

 ## Usage

 After the Venafi secrets engine is configured and a user/machine has a Vault